diffpy/diffpy.labpdfproc/README.rst

 The theory is described in the following paper:

+maybe the doi will be useful when citing an article

 An ad hoc Absorption Correction for Reliable Pair-Distribution Functions from Low Energy x-ray Sources, Yucong Chen, Till Schertenleib, Andrew Yang, Pascal Schouwink,